 Directed by Raoul Walsh

-When RKO closed its doors in 1957 the process took over a year, until in its backlog of movies waiting to be released were divvied up between other distributors.
-One of the biggest productions to became an RKO-Warners hybrid release was The Naked and the Dead, a war saga set in the Pacific Theater.
-One of the biggest ‘war diary’ best sellers, Norman Mailer’s profane source novel really couldn’t be filmed as written.
+When RKO closed its doors in 1957 the process took over a year, while its backlog of movies waiting to be released were divvied up between other distributors.
+One of the first productions to become an RKO-Warners hybrid release was The Naked and the Dead, a war saga set in the Pacific Theater.
+A significant ‘war diary’ best seller, Norman Mailer’s profane source novel really couldn’t be filmed as written.
 Given a big publicity push, the movie failed to shock the public or add anything new to the combat genre, which in the Fifties was often lumbered with awkward love scenes to appeal to women in the audience.
 What it does have is a gutsy performance by Aldo Ray, whose brutal Sgt.
 Croft is the film’s only standout character.
-The show can boast a relatively lavish production, but a frankly terrible script and Raoul Walsh’s unfocused direction does it in.
+The production is lavish, but a frankly terrible script and Raoul Walsh’s unfocused direction does it in.

 Norman Mailer’s 1948 best seller put him in the big time and made his reputation.
 The movie version retains most of the key events, but changes the outcome to make the patrol a technical success.
 In the book the mission ends up being irrelevant.
 Convinced that he can’t break the deadlock on his own, General Cummings goes back to headquarters to beg for the air and naval support he’s been denied.
-His underling Colonel Dalleson (Casey Adams) leaps at an opportunity to launch an all-out attack, which makes him the hero of the day, humiliates the (incompetent?)
-Cummings and sweeps the Japanese off the island.
+His underling Colonel Dalleson (Casey Adams) leaps at an opportunity to launch an all-out attack, which sweeps the Japanese off the island,, humiliates the (incompetent?)
+Cummings and makes Dalleson the hero of the day.
 The same events occur in the movie, but with crucial information gathered by the Croft-Hearn patrol.

 Movies with high price tags were almost always hindered by commercial compromises.
 Released a year earlier, the inexpensive Anthony Mann-Aldo Ray-Robert Ryan Men in War could afford to concentrate on grim, honest negativity.
 Men in War also didn’t want the Army dictating content, and received no material assistance.
 The executives monitoring The Naked and the Dead surely insisted on comedy relief, scenes with sexy women and a more positive ending.
 The film benefits from abundant Army cooperation, the use of Army facilities in Panama, and access to training exercises at Camp Pendleton, adding their own pyrotechnics.
 The film’s big-scale action scenes have shown up as stock footage ever since.

 Sgt.
-Croft’s outright murder of Japanese prisoners and roughshod command technique are undermined by a surfeit of stupid characterizations and slapstick service comedy.
+Croft’s roughshod command technique and outright murder of Japanese prisoners are undermined by a surfeit of stupid characterizations and slapstick service comedy.
 A large cast is once again hammered into cookie-cutter war-movie characterizations.
 Richard Jaeckel’s Gallagher is no longer blatantly anti-Semitic, as he was in the book.
 But he makes the mistake of talking about his family back home, so tragedy soon finds him.
 Roth (Joey Bishop) and Goldstein (Jerry Paris) talk sometimes in Yiddish.
 Croft ignores the ethnic rancor except when it gums up his plans.
 To motivate the injured Roth to act in a tough spot, he calls him a Jew, a gambit that doesn’t have the result Croft hoped for.